ppy/osu-wiki/wiki/Tournaments/Official_support/en.md

 ## Tournament screening

 A major part of being an officially supported tournament is access to the screening process.
-Similar to the 'security checks' undertaken by all World Cup players, screening helps prevent people with recent serious infringements or tournament bans from disrupting play.
+Similar to the "security checks" undertaken by all World Cup players, screening helps prevent people with recent serious infringements or tournament bans from disrupting play.

 Tournament organizers will be expected to provide the following: